 What is it?

 The meat right out of the middle of the Porsche Macan compact SUV range.
-This is our first taste, in right-hand drive and on UK roads, of the 2019-model-year, mid-range, facelifted Macan S, which has been fitted with the new 349bhp 3.0-litre turbocharged petrol engine that also appears in the larger Panamera and Cayenne.
+This is our first taste, in right-hand drive and on UK roads, of the 2019-model-year, mid-range, facelifted Macan S, which has been fitted with the new 349bhp 3.0-litre turbocharged petrol engine that also appears in the larger Porsche Panamera and Porsche Cayenne.

 It’s an engine that Porsche has co-developed with sister brand Audi and codenamed ‘EA839’, that was fitted to the last S4, S5 and SQ5 petrol models before Ingolstadt took the decision to make almost all of its ‘S’ performance models diesels.
 It uses one twin-scroll turbocharger positioned between the 90-degree cylinder banks.
 And there’s also a shorter-stroke, lower-compression, twin-turbo 2.9-litre version of the same engine which powers the Audi RS4 and RS5, and will move under the bonnet of the forthcoming Macan Turbo, very likely increasing power to as much as 444bhp for the Turbo S derivative.